shibatch/tlfloat/CODE_OF_CONDUCT.md

 ## The guidelines

-The primary purpose for establishing our guidelines is to improve the sustainability of the OSS ecosystem by encouraging companies that directly benefit from the commercial use of OSS or free software to contribute to the relevant projects to serve society as a whole.
+The primary purpose for establishing our guidelines is to improve the sustainability of the FOSS ecosystem by encouraging companies that directly benefit from the commercial use of OSS or free software to contribute to the relevant projects to serve society as a whole.
 The members of the project are asked to help raise awareness to make this